asdshawn/BLM-1T1R-Array-Sim/README.md

 # BLM-1T1R-Array-Sim 📦⚡

-[cite\_start]A complete simulation framework for a 2x2 **Bipolar Liquid Memory (BLM)** array using the **1T1R (1 Transistor - 1 Resistor)** architecture [cite: 333-335].
+A complete simulation framework for a 2x2 **Bipolar Liquid Memory (BLM)** array using the **1T1R (1 Transistor - 1 Resistor)** architecture.
 This project features a physics-based Verilog-A model, SPICE netlists, and a fully containerized Docker environment for automated waveform generation.

 No complex installation is required\!
 We use **Docker** to package all necessary tools (ngspice, OpenVAF, Ghostscript).